Information on complaints handling procedures for train and station operators.

-- Feedback from TF and LTW and other third parties including, for example, the results of mystery shopping exercises.
+- Feedback from Transport Focus, London TravelWatch, the Rail Ombudsman and other third parties including, for example, the results of mystery shopping exercises.

-- Bespoke research conducted by ORR or in conjunction with TF and LTW.
+- Bespoke research conducted by ORR or in conjunction with Transport Focus and London TravelWatch.

-- Consumer insight gained by way of individual consumer complaints made to ORR, TF and LTW.
+- Consumer insight gained by way of individual consumer complaints made to ORR.

 In September 2015 we published guidance on complaints handling procedures for licence holders.
 This followed a lengthy period of consultation with stakeholders.